chunmun/Prototype1/README.md

 ## How to connect to a particular room

 Just add /roomname behind your url.
 An example will be http://localhost:3000/controller/1234 to join room 1234

+## Thanks for providing necessary devices to test the controller
+Teo Chee Wee-sama